Synbo-Tech/Data/README.md

 Please submit projects using feature branches.
 Add a new folder in the "projects" folder.
 The naming convention for folders is: TokenName_TokenSymbol_ChainName, e.g. : AlaphaSynboMeme_ASM_BSC

-Subsequently, you can add project basic information files, project detail files, and financing proposal files under this folder.
+Subsequently, you can add token info, project detail files, and financing proposal files under this folder.

 ## 1. Token Info
 ### Naming Convention